Goa Gajah is a significant Hindu archaeological site.

 The Elephant Cave is relatively small and has narrow passages.
-There are often no lights other than candles inside the cave so the inner cave will be quite dark until your eyes adjust.
-Black soot lines the cave’s walls as result from the current-day incense burning.
+There are no lights other than candles inside the cave so the inner cave will be quite dark until your eyes adjust.
+Black soot lines the cave’s walls from the current-day incense burning.

 The right passage holds a small worship area with several stone statues of lingam and yoni in honor of Shiva whilst the left you can see a small statue of Ganesh, the Hindu deity reminiscent of an elephant.